-Sub-clause (6) allows the prosecution, in an offence under Sub-clause (1), to allege and prove a discharge into the sea, and the defence to use Sub-clauses (2) or (4) to show the discharge is exempt.
+Sub-clause (6) allows the prosecution, in an action against an offender under Sub-clause (1), to allege and prove a discharge into the sea, and allows the defence to use Sub-clauses (2) or (4) to show that the discharge is exempt.
 This clause is constructed on these lines because of the difficulty of bringing an action concerning an incident that can occur on the high seas.
 In addition, if the provision were not worded in this way it would be incumbent on the prosecution to prove that the Convention conditions relating to discharges were not complied with in whole or in part.

 It should be stated that Section 6 of the Pollution of the Sea by Oil Act 1972, Sub-section 9(4) of the Protection of the Sea (Discharge of Oil from Ships) Act 1981 and new Section 269N in Section 52 of the Navigation Amendment Act No 98 of 1979 are precedents for this provision.
 The Crown would not institute proceedings if it were aware of the existence of Sub-clause 9(2) or 9(4) defences.
-Similarly, a ship owner or master would not permit proceedings to be instituted that would interfere with the earning power of his ship if he can produce such defences and therefore avoid legal action.
+Similarly, it is reasonable to expect that a ship owner or master draw the attention of authorities to circumstances under which those defences would apply, thereby preventing institution of proceedings in the first place.
 It is therefore considered that this construction best ensures that only actions with a real chance of success are brought.